If you are granted an exemption, you must still quarantine in suitable alternative accommodation.

 You cannot appeal the decision if your application is rejected.
 The UDI's reasons for the refusal or rejection will be stated in the decision letter.
 You cannot appeal the decision, even if you disagree with the UDI's assessment.

-Yes, you must send an application for each family member, including minor children.
+Yes, you must send an application for each family member.
 Every single person who wants an exemption from a stay in a quarantine hotel must therefore apply.

 No. You must check whether you are allowed to enter Norway.
 Here you can read about the rules for entry